Yet again, the Supreme Court’s controlled release of rulings is upended in a major abortion case - KESQ

 While much is still not known about how a version of the Idaho case ruling was accidentally posted online, it nonetheless comes as tensions at the court are running high, as the justices scramble to catch up with a backlog of undecided cases.

-For now, the Supreme Court’s public affairs office is acknowledging that a “document” was “inadvertently and briefly uploaded” by the court’s “publication unit.”
+After the mistaken posting of the opinion Wednesday, Supreme Court’s public affairs office acknowledged that a “document” was “inadvertently and briefly uploaded” by the court’s “publication unit.”

 “The Court’s opinion in Moyle v.
 United States and Idaho v.
-United States will be issued in due course,” court spokesperson Patricia McCabe said, referring to the names of the consolidated case.
+United States will be issued in due course,” court spokesperson Patricia McCabe said Wednesday, referring to the names of the consolidated case.

 IT hiccups haunt the Supreme Court

-It appears that the posting of the opinion Wednesday to the court’s website was the result of a technological mess-up that was easily traced back to the court and one that likely made the opinion public only a day or two before its planned release.
+It appears that the posting of the opinion Wednesday to the court’s website was the result of a technological mess-up that was easily traced back to the court and one that made the opinion public only a day before its official release.

 That sets it apart from the leak of the draft opinion reversing Roe, in a case known as Dobbs v.
 Jackson Women’s Health Organization.
 The disclosure seemed to be a purposeful move to get the opinion into the public domain.
 It happened several weeks before the final ruling came down, while the draft was still being polished and – perhaps – votes were not finalized.

-Note: This story has been updated following the official release of the abortion ruling Thursday.